This page explains the principles involved in securing IRB

 this regard, researchers working with the AphasiaBank protocol will find

-these additional IRB materials useful:
+these additional IRB-approved materials useful:

 To protect subject confidentiality, all research